dms-viz/dms-viz-docs/introduction/getting-started/index.md

 ## Overview

 Using **`dms-viz`** involves two steps.
-First, using a command line tool called [`configure-dms-viz`](https://pypi.org/project/configure-dms-viz/), you specifcy some information about your dataset to generate a `.json` format specification file.
+First, using a command line tool called [`configure-dms-viz`](https://pypi.org/project/configure-dms-viz/), you specify some information about your dataset to generate a `.json` format specification file.
 Second, you open up the [web-based tool](https://dms-viz.github.io/) and upload your specification file to generate an interactive visualization.
 Below are some quickstart instructions to get you oriented.

 ::: tip Want to Skip Ahead?
-If you're insterested in the detailed command line API, check out the reference [here](/preparing-data/command-line-api/).
+If you're interested in the detailed command line API, check out the reference [here](/preparing-data/command-line-api/).
 If you've already formatted your data and you're ready to start visualizing it, check out the instructions for that [here](/visualizing-data/web-tool-api/).
 :::

-## Prerequsites
+Prerequisites

 To start using **`dms-viz`** with your own data, you'll need to install the command line tool [`configure-dms-viz`](https://pypi.org/project/configure-dms-viz/).
 To use `configure-dms-viz`, you must ensure that you have the correct version of Python (3.9 or later) installed on your system.

-If you are unsure whether you have the correct version of Python installed, open a terminal window (Command Prompt in Windows, Terminal in macOS, or a terminal emulator in Linux) and type the following command and press Enter:
+If you are unsure whether you have the correct version of Python installed, open a terminal window (Command Prompt in Windows, Terminal in macOS, or a terminal emulator in Linux) type the following command and press Enter:

 ```bash
 python --version